doYourCode/Gfx/README.md

 # Gfx
  OpenGL based graphics application for research and academic use.
-The starting point for this framework is based on [TheBennyBox's introductory youtube video series on modern opengl](https://youtube.com/playlist?list=PLEETnX-uPtBXT9T-hD0Bj31DSnwio-ywh).
+The starting point for this framework is based on [TheBennyBox's video series](https://youtube.com/playlist?list=PLEETnX-uPtBXT9T-hD0Bj31DSnwio-ywh)  on modern opengl.
  ***
  ## Last update
  As of now it's capable of loading a 3d model, texture, shader, camera and some utility objects.